Medial Collateral Ligament Injury

 MCL Injury: Treatment

 Most isolated MCL injuries will heal with non-surgical treatment.
-Dr Radic may recommend you use a hinged knee brace for a period of time, possibly the use of crutches.
+I may recommend you use a hinged knee brace for a period of time, possibly the use of crutches.
 It’s important to rest, ice and elevate the knee to help treat and prevent excessive swelling.

 Surgical treatment of MCL injury may occasionally be recommended for high-grade injuries or when the injury is part of a more complex problem.
-In these instances, Dr Radic will be able to discuss with you the exact nature of the surgery and your expected recovery timeframe.
+In these instances, I will explain the exact nature of the surgery and your expected recovery timeframe.
 In general, full recovery after isolated MCL reconstruction will take 6 months.

-If you have injured your MCL, make an appointment with Dr Radic to discuss your treatment options.
+If you have injured your MCL, please make an appointment to discuss your treatment options.